klts-io/kubernetes-lts/README.md

 ## Build

-Since the repos branch is used as a software source for RPM and DEB and direct cloning is very large, so you can try to only clone a single branch as follows.
+Since the repos branch is used as a software source for RPM and DEB and direct cloning is very large, you can try to only clone a single branch as follows.

 ``` bash
 git clone --single-branch -b main https://github.com/klts-io/kubernetes-lts